invanalabs/graph-canvas/README.md

 ## UI Components

 ## Feature Checking
-[ ] Draw network graph from JSON data
+ - [ ] Draw network graph from JSON data
-[ ] View properties of a node/edge
+ - [ ] View properties of a node/edge in the canvas
-[ ] log events to track history of positions of elements in graph [ ] freeze positions of view
+ - [ ] log events to track history of positions of elements in graph canvas
+ - [ ] freeze positions of graph canvas